chanovo/JCSS.DATA/Data of other types/README.md

 # Other data

-This folder collects other data.
+This folder includes data that do not fit into any of the other categories.